turingschool/front-end-curriculum/lessons/module-2/array-iterator-methods.md

 ### `Array.forEach(callbackFunction)`

 Use Case: when you want to perform an operation on every element in an array.
-Note: `forEach` does NOT return anything.
+Note: `forEach` does NOT return anything (even if you have return statements!!)
 It's just a for loop in a method.

 ```js
 let words = ['hello', 'world'];